Find your creative voice

 The Visual Arts Department recommends that students interested in the BFA program apply for Fall semester.
 Note that admission into specific programs such as Digital Animation Center and Digital Design are by portfolio only and these portfolio reviews commence after the foundation year.
 Visit the Digital Animation Center website at www.cu3d.org and the Digital Design website for further information.

-The recommended deadline to apply for the Fall 2013 semester is April 1, 2013 and Fall 2013 registration begins in mid-May.
+The recommended deadline to apply for the Fall 2015 semester is April 1, 2015 and Fall 2015 registration begins in mid-April.
 Students who apply after May 15 may find that their desired courses are full.
 Contact a CAM advisor for more details: CAMadvising@ucdenver.edu.

 The Visual Arts Curriculum of Study